hucker/splint/README.md

 harmoniously,
 driving error counts to zero.

-## Why Not pytest or Great Expectations?
+## Why Not pytest, Great Expectations or other popular tools?

-The distinction between Splint, `pytest`, and Great Expectations lies in their scope, complexity, and target audience:
+The distinction between Splint, `pytest`, and Great Expectations and others lies in their scope, complexity, and target audience.

 ### pytest: